3.3 C

 Engineers, historians, and divers collaborated in the years following Franzén’s discovery.
 In 1961, they conducted an extensive and delicate salvage operation, bringing the Vasa ship to the surface.
 Subsequently, the world watched in awe as the nearly intact warship emerged from the depths.
 This event provided an unprecedented glimpse into 17th-century naval architecture and Swedish history.

-The Vasa Museum: A Testament to Franzén’s Legacy
+The Vasa Museum: A testament to Franzén’s legacy

 Today, the Vasa Museum stands as one of Stockholm’s most visited attractions, drawing millions of visitors.
 Additionally, the museum not only showcases the Vasa ship but also honors Anders Franzén’s legacy.
 In effect, his meticulous work and unwavering dedication have allowed generations to explore and appreciate a pivotal piece of maritime history.